Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Crucify world's pwr:
 >'But far be it from me to boast, except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.'
 (Galatians 6:14)
 #### Recognize You Can Overcome the World
+Do not let the cares of the world destroy the work of the Word in your life:
 >'And the one sown with seed among the thorns, this is the one who hears the word, and the anxiety of the world and the deceitfulness of wealth choke the word, and it becomes unfruitful.'
 (Matthew 13:22)

+>'but the worries of the world, and the deceitfulness of wealth, and the desires for other things enter and choke the word, and it becomes unfruitful.'
+(Mark 4:19)

+You can escape corruption of world:
+II Peter 1:4